myENA/fabio-rpm/README.md

 ## Result

-Five RPMs will be copied to the `artifacts` folder:
+Five RPMs will be copied to the `artifacts` folder in the respective version (7 for centos 7, 8 for alma 8):
 1. `fabio-<version>-<release>.rpm`          - The binary and systemd service definition (required)
 2. `fabio-config-<version>-<release>.rpm`   - Example agent configuration (recommended)